openfga/rfcs/20220714-lookup-api.md

 Potential arguments for not introducing the Lookup API include:
 * Without proper limitations clients could impact the whole system by issuing Lookups on large collections.
 * Increases the OpenFGA API surface for a very niche use case for Search with Permissions on small object collections.
+* Potentially encourages users to use Lookup over other methods that may be better applied for their use-case (search then check or local index).

 # Alternatives
 [alternatives]: #alternatives